vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. note::

-         - For information on the supported distributions for your chip product, see the *Access Controlled Distribution* table in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.
+         - For information on the supported distributions for your hardware SoCs, see the table *Access Controlled Distribution* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.
          - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-27/platform_software_features.html#id7>`__.
          - For information on the QIMP and QIRP SDKs, see the following guides: